elena-kolevska/redis-product-catalogue-service/README.md

 A simple REST API providing a way to manage and browse products

 ## Context
-This project is done as a simple exercise for data modelling with Redis and Go
+This project is done as a simple exercise for data modelling with Redis in Go

 ## Logical Data Model
 Image